Created by Calebovitsch

 When it comes to power the base line is usually 40% – by that I mean around 40% of your cards should be power cards.
 In a forty five card deck that equals eighteen power cards.
 Simple?
 Yes, but wait – there is more to it.
 Some cards help you by providing more power, more influence or the other way around – can make use of any spare power you might have.
 You also need to remember that if you do not have a lot of influence fixing, i.e. ways of providing yourself with enough colors to play the cards you have, you might need to play more power.
 To sum up, just follow the math equation given below:

-- If you are playing Seek Power and/or Cargo cards, you should count each as a power card.
+- If you are playing Seek Power, you should count each as a power card.

 - If you have at least five Scout effects that cost one or two power, you should decrease your power count by one.

-- If your power curve is low, i.e. you have less than three 5-cost cards and no 6-cost cards or higher, you should decrease your power count by one.
+- If your power curve is low, i.e. you have up to four 5-cost and 6-cost cards, you should decrease your power count by one.

-- If your power curve is high, i.e. you have more than three 6-cost cards or higher, you should increase your power count by one.
+- If your power curve is high, i.e. you have more than four 6-cost cards or higher, you should increase your power count by one.

 - If you are playing three or more colors with almost no influence fixing, you should increase your power count by one – especially if you need double influence from all three colors.

-- If you have a lot of power sinks, i.e. effects that make you use your power over and over or you have a lot of looting effects, i.e. effects that let you draw and discard cards, you should increase your power count by one – as you will either be spending or discarding your excessive power.
+- If you have a lot of power sinks, i.e. effects that make you use your power over and over or Amplify cards or Spellcraft cards or you have a lot of looting effects, i.e. effects that let you draw and discard cards, you should increase your power count by one – as you will either be spending or discarding your excessive power.

 Obviously there are more scenarios than I described above, but generally the more power your cards are consuming, the higher your power base should be, and vice versa.